Listen to this article:

 Yoga isn’t only for solitude and meditation.
-In fact, partner yoga can be an amazingly fun bonding experience for friends, significant others, or even strangers in the park to delve deeper into their practice.
+In fact, partner yoga or 2 people yoga can be an amazingly fun bonding experience for friends, significant others, or even strangers in the park to delve deeper into their practice.

 Partner yoga improves trust, communication, and connection.
 Not to mention, it gives you a great stretch and helps strengthen your asana practice.